Designated Area Migration Agreements (DAMA)

 No. The DAMA is an employer-sponsored visa program which comes under the Temporary Skill Shortage visa (Subclass 482 labour agreement stream) and the Skilled Employer Sponsored Regional visa (Subclass 494 labour agreement stream).
 Employers must apply to Skilled & Business Migration to access the SA DAMA.

 The Designated Area Representative (DAR) is the signatory to the DAMA and is responsible for overseeing the Agreement, including endorsing employers seeking to access overseas workers through the DAMA.
-The South Australian Designated Area Representative (DAR) is Skilled & Business Migration, part of the Department for Industry, Innovation and Science.
+The South Australian Designated Area Representative (DAR) is Skilled & Business Migration, part of the Department of State Development.

 Occupations are determined through consultation with industry associations and key employers, together with government data about skills shortages in the target industries.
 As part of the management of the SA DAMA, there is an opportunity for an annual review of this list.